Chana-Miriam Shmuelowicz and her daughter Gita (farthest left) on the deck of the Marshal Joffre, sailing from Shanghai to Marseilles, December 1946

 Among the Jewish refugees that arrived in Vilna were some 2,400 yeshiva students and their teachers, including those of the Mir Yeshiva.
 Their destitute conditions placed a great burden on the aid organizations of Vilna, which turned to outside help, including the Joint, which had been collecting donations from American Jews since WWI and dividing it among needy Jewry.
 After they received information on the yeshiva refugees of the town, leaders of Orthodox Jewry in the US established a special organization to raise funds to save the rabbis and yeshiva students – "The Rescue Committee of the Organization of US Rabbis".

-In the summer of 1940, the possibility of leaving Lithuania began to become more real: the Dutch consul in Kovno, Jan Zwartendijk, issued entrance permits to Curaçao, an island in the Caribbean Sea under Dutch authority.
+In the summer of 1940, the possibility of leaving Lithuania began to become more real: in Kovno, Jan Zwartendijk, issued entrance permits to Curaçao, an island in the Caribbean Sea under Dutch authority.
 The Japanese consul in Kovno, Sempo Sugihara, provided those refugees with permits legal passage via Japan.
 This route necessitated visas to pass through the USSR.
 However, before those who held visas could leave, Lithuania lost its independence and became a Soviet republic, and the authorities closed down the foreign missions working there.

 The Dutch consul in Kovno provided refugees with entrance permits to Surinam, Curaçao and other places in the Caribbean Sea under Dutch rule, with the knowledge of the Dutch Ambassador to the Baltic States L.P.J. de Decker, who sat in Riga.
 The special licenses de Decker provided were used as substitutes for entrance permits.
 With the closure of the Dutch consulate in Kovno, A.M. de Jon, General Consul of Holland in Stockholm, provided some 1,000 permits to refugees that had come to Lithuania from Poland.